mheily/jobd/README.md

 ## Installation

-Currently, relaunchd has only been tested on FreeBSD 10, but should be portable to other BSD operating systems.
+Currently, relaunchd has only been tested on FreeBSD, but should be portable to other BSD operating systems.

 To install relaunchd, run the following commands: